zachwiseit/Post-Installation-Configuration/README.md

 <img <img width="1440" alt="Screenshot 2025-05-27 at 3 18 59 PM" src="https://github.com/user-attachments/assets/5d75a3ce-1950-4c6a-9ac5-785a0f26251b" />
 </p>
 <p>
-9 As you can see because it is veiw only none of the permissions are checked.
+9 As you can see, because it is view only, none of the permissions are checked.
 <p>
 <img <img width="1440" alt="Screenshot 2025-05-27 at 3 19 22 PM" src="https://github.com/user-attachments/assets/9b80e966-0a3a-4455-ad16-d33018314547" />
 </p>